Skip to content

 Andrea Raine and Nathan Glenn's 2011 meta-analysis in NeuroImage is the reference consolidation of structural and functional neuroimaging findings in high-PCL-R adults.
 Structural findings: bilateral amygdala volume reduction averaging 17 to 18% compared with controls, reduced ventromedial prefrontal cortex (vmPFC) volume, and reduced structural integrity of the uncinate fasciculus (the white-matter tract connecting amygdala to orbital frontal cortex).
 Functional findings: attenuated amygdala response to fearful and distressed faces, reduced vmPFC activity during moral-decision tasks, and abnormal paralimbic connectivity during emotional-language processing.
 James Blair at NIMH independently replicated reduced amygdala responsivity to fear and sadness and linked it to empathy and threat-learning deficits.

 The critical court caveat is the direction of inference.
 Group-level differences do not establish that any individual's scan is diagnostic of psychopathy, that structural abnormalities caused offending, or that they negate criminal responsibility.
 In the Brian Dugan capital proceedings in Illinois (2009), Kent Kiehl presented fMRI mitigation evidence; the court admitted it but did not use it to avoid the death penalty.
-The episode crystallised whether neuroimaging adds unique information beyond the PCL-R or simply repackages the same variance in more persuasive visual form.
+The episode raised the question whether neuroimaging adds unique information beyond the PCL-R or repackages the same variance in a more visually compelling form.

 In India, Selvi v.
 State of Karnataka (2010 SC) addressed polygraph and BEAP methods; its reasoning on the limits of technologically assisted personality detection applies by analogy to fMRI psychopathy evidence, though no Indian appellate court has directly ruled on PCL-R-accompanied neuroimaging testimony.